ChessLogical/Sled-Ops/README.md

 11/ refined to get warnings out, still untested and also a critical time in the dev because from here it can fork out to be very different things.
+12// could have jumped from 11 many different ways.
+I went with askama template engine because it is simple and compiles the templates into rust code which is super nice.
+Just 1 of many possibilities, for now i will stick with it and dev from here.
+At any point anyone can go back to
+11 and jump into  other ways.